HomeTriviaAnimalsRisso's Dolphin

 7.

-The distinctive scratches on Risso's dolphins are caused by mating disputes, not squid tentacles.
+The distinctive scratches on Risso's dolphins are primarily caused by social interactions with other dolphins, not squid tentacles.

 Click to reveal answer ›